COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Avoid non-essential visits to highest risk settings in the community such as hospitals and long-term care homes.

-• Self-isolate for at least 10 days after your symptoms started or you conducted a COVID-19 test which was positive (whichever is earlier).
+• Self-isolate for at least 10 days after your symptoms start or after a positive COVID-19 test (whichever is earlier).

-• After self-isolating for a minimum of 10 days, you may stop self-isolating so long as you are without fever and your symptoms have been improving for 24 hours (48 hours if your symptoms are gastrointestinal, i.e. nausea, vomiting and/or diarrhea).
+• After 10 days, consider leaving isolation if you don’t have a fever and your symptoms have been improving for 24 hours (48 hours if your symptoms are gastrointestinal, i.e., nausea, vomiting and/or diarrhea).

 Do you live or work in a high-risk setting?

-If you work in a high-risk setting and you either have symptoms of COVID-19 or have tested positive for COVID-19 on a PCR or Rapid Antigen Test, you must:
+• If you work in a high-risk setting and you either have symptoms of COVID-19 or have tested positive for COVID-19 on a PCR or Rapid Antigen Test, you must notify your employer.
+Please follow your workplace guidance for return to work.

 Are you a close contact of someone with COVID-19?